Kong/docs.konghq.com/app/konnect/servicehub/service-versions.md

 Instead, create a new version of the service in the new environment when you're ready to move to it.

-Every service version may be in one of the states: "Published", "Deprecated" and "Unpublished":
+Each service version is in one of the states:
-* **Published**: This indicates that the service version is ready to be shared with the API consumers.
-It is exposed to Dev Portal where developers can request access to consume it via the {{site.base_gateway}}.
-This is default state.
+* **Published**: This indicates that the service version is ready to be shared with API consumers.
+It displays in the Dev Portal where developers can request access to consume it via {{site.base_gateway}}.
+This is the default state.
 * **Deprecated**: This indicates that the service version will be deprecated soon.
-It will still be exposed to the Dev Portal and receive API request via {{site.base_gateway}}.
-Banner with information about deprecation will be displayed at the top of the service version page in Dev Portal.
+It is still displayed in the Dev Portal and can receive API request via {{site.base_gateway}}.
+A banner with information about the deprecation is displayed at the top of the service version page in the Dev Portal and developers are notified via email that the version is deprecated.
-* **Unpublished**: This indicates that the service version is no longer exposed to Dev Portal but can still be accessed by existing Dev Portal Application via {{site.base_gateway}}.
+* **Unpublished:** This indicates that the service version no longer displays in the Dev Portal, but it can still be accessed by existing Dev Portal applications via {{site.base_gateway}}.

 {:.note}
-> **Note:** If service package to which service version is associated is unpublished, the service version won't be exposed to Dev Portal.
+> **Note:** If the service package associated with a service version is unpublished, the service version won't display in the Dev Portal.

 ## Create a service version